core-wg/resource-directory/point-to-point-responses.md

 response:

-That should have said "relation-types"; it does now, and also refers to the 6690 ABNF (since https://github.com/core-wg/resource-directory/pull/294 @@@merge).
+That should have said "relation-types"; it does now, and also refers to the 6690 ABNF (since https://github.com/core-wg/resource-directory/pull/294.

 >    references) and are matched against a resolved link target.
 Queries
 >    for endpoints SHOULD be expressed in path-absolute form if possible